HVML/PurC/README.md

-that can be used to define attributes and content; HVML also provides mechanisms to interact with the runtime of an existing programming language, such as C/C++, Python, Lua, etc., so as to provide strong technical support for these programming languages to utilize Web front-end technology outside the browser.
+that can be used to define attributes and content; HVML also provides mechanisms to interact with the runtime of an existing programming language, such as C/C++, Python, Lua, etc., so as to provide strong technical support for these programming languages to utilize Web front-end technologies outside the browser.
 From this perspective, HVML can also be regarded as a glue language.

 The classical `helloworld` program in HVML looks like: